AIComputing101/quantum-computing-101/README.md

 3. **Quantum "Magic"**: Run `python examples/module1_fundamentals/07_no_cloning_theorem.py`

 ### Prerequisites (Don't Worry - We Teach Everything!)
-- Python 3.8 or higher (we'll help you set this up)
+- Python 3.11 or higher (3.12+ recommended for best performance)
 - Basic programming knowledge (if/else, loops, functions)
 - Curiosity about the future of computing!